aws-solutions/qnabot-on-aws/templates/examples/extensions/py_lambda_hooks/CanvasHook/README.md

   - Enrollment — students can ask questions such as: “what courses am i enrolled in”, “what courses have i signed up for”
   - Announcements — anything sent by the teacher to student(s) such as: “you have a test coming up”.
 Student can ask by saying “do I have any announcements”

-Canvas API wrapper — this integration uses a CanvasAPI python library to access information from Canvas. https://canvasapi.readthedocs.io/en/stable/getting-started.html
+This integration uses the canvasapi python library to access information from Canvas. https://canvasapi.readthedocs.io/en/stable/getting-started.html